RISC-KC/basic_rv32s/guidelines/development_log.md

 ```
 Wow.
 Haha.
 Hahahahaha!!!!
 Now I’ll push these files to develop, and—nice, lol—
-I’ll consolidate the produced data, optimize the code, and revise the final block diagram…
+I’ll consolidate the produced data, optimize the code, and revise the final block diagram...
-I used those diagrams as guides; now I’ll draw the final schematic as an implemented design after realization…
+I used those diagrams as guides; now I’ll draw the final schematic as an implemented design after realization...
 It feels different.
 I finished the performance calculation at 23:21, and I want to call my parents.
 Ah.
 It’s 23:59 now.
 Wrapping up here.